-One of Pixar’s storytelling rules states that if something is fun to talk about, it’s probably hard to listen to.
+One of Pixar’s storytelling rules states that if something fun to talk about, it’s probably hard to listen to.
 In terms of blogging, I’d rephrase it into: if it’s easy to write, reading it isn’t worth much.
 Research is invaluable, seeking bits and bobs of trivia for the text or digging up unknown facts – these toils yield the best results and give the readers a feeling that your article was well worth the read and that they have learned something new.
-Think about it, you came up with an idea to write a text about disposing of Halloween decorations.
-If you write it just off the top of your head, what you write will be nothing more than your personal thoughts on the subject – something that just about anybody can muster.
-I tend to consider such blogs nothing more than trivial chitchat or slightly harsher – to YouTube reaction videos, entertaining, sure – but of little intellectual value and I steer clear of them because I fear that in a moment of weakness I could commit such a text myself.
+Think about it, you came up with an idea to write a text about disposing Halloween decorations.
+If you write just it off the top of your head, what you write will be nothing more than your personal thoughts on the subject – something that just about anybody can muster.
+I tend to consider such blogs nothing more than trivial chitchat or slightly harsher – to YouTube reaction videos, entertaining, sure - but of little intellectual value and I steer clear of them, because I fear that in a moment of weakness I could commit such a text myself.
 But!
 If you do your work right, find the information about Halloween decorations, ask the readers what they tend to do with theirs, do an interview with a woman who divorced her husband because of flushing thousands of dollars in decorations down the drain each year (provided you can find one!) – THAT will be a text worthy of my attention.

 In my case, the creative process is as follows:

 - I jot down all of the aforementioned points (Whom am I writing for, what do I want to write about, what is the purpose of writing it);